Frequently asked questions

 There are concerns worldwide that COVID-19 may have led to an increase in gender-based violence and online abuse.

-Yes – both the pilot and the national survey have received ethics approval from a Human Research Ethics Committee.
+Yes – both the national survey and qualitative research have received ethics approval from a Human Research Ethics Committee.

-We are very aware that the survey will contain highly sensitive questions.
-Student and survivor wellbeing will be at the centre of the entire survey process.
+We are very aware that the survey contains highly sensitive questions.
+Student and survivor wellbeing has been at the centre of the entire survey process.

-Only students currently at university will be randomly selected to participate in the survey.
-This is so we can guide further action and policies for current students.
+Only students currently at university were randomly selected to participate in the survey.
+This is so we could guide further action and policies for current students.

-All current students, whether or not they have been selected to participate in the survey, will have the opportunity to share their story anonymously online.
+All current students, whether or not they were selected to participate in the survey, have had the opportunity to share their story anonymously online.
 In depth accounts of student experiences, and students’ suggestions for how universities can continue to improve, provides vital context for the SRC’s final analysis.

-Yes – students will be able to stop and re-start the survey at any time to ensure they can take breaks if they need.
+Yes – students were able to stop and re-start the survey at any time to ensure they could take breaks if they need.

-Support numbers and hyperlinks to relevant services will be on screen the whole time as students participate in the survey.
+Support numbers and hyperlinks to relevant services were on screen the whole time as students participated in the survey.

-Student safety and wellbeing will be at the centre of the entire survey process.
+Student safety and wellbeing was at the centre of the entire survey process.

-Rigorous testing conducted by the SRC in partnership Associate Professor Anastasia Powell showed that translation into other languages is not necessary.
+Rigorous testing conducted by the SRC in partnership Associate Professor Anastasia Powell showed that translation into other languages was not necessary.

 No – the survey results will be confidential, de-identified and aggregated.